Elbow announce 2024 UK arena tour and tell us about their "inky" new album

 The upcoming tour will see the band play the new Co-Op Live Arena in their native Manchester – a first that Garvey was looking forward to, given that his mother used to work for the supermarket back in the 1940s.
 While living in Brixton in London now, Garvey still frequents the North as often as he can.

 “I go up to Manchester to work with the boys, but I’ve been living just down the road from Brixton for about six years,” he said.
 “I’m half and half, really.
-I’m up in Manchester not to miss it too much.
+I’m up in Manchester [enough] not to miss it too much.
 I wasn’t there for the Tory conference.
 They were basically digging their own grave from what I could see.
 There really are only criminals and fascists left, aren’t there?
 They’re properly fucking out there, this lot.

 “They literally have no idea what they’re doing, and haven’t done for a long time.”

-The frontman’s ire also extended to those failing to protect the legendary Manchester music venue Night & Day, which Garvey has been a vocal supporter of as it continues to face threat of closure.
+The frontman’s ire also extended to those failing to protect the legendary Manchester music venue Night & Day, which Garvey has been a vocal supporter of as it continues to face the threat of closure.

-“That impossible situation is soon be sorted out one way or another,” he said.
+“That impossible situation is soon to be sorted out one way or another,” he said.
 “I have to say I’m hugely disappointed in the council.
 There’s some skullduggery going on.
 It just doesn’t make sense.
 It’s a PR disaster for everyone in the council.
 I don’t understand it, personally.
 I really hope that they do the right thing.

 He went on: “Businesses with as much heritage and ongoing function should be protected.
 You can’t justify putting up shiny new buildings, built on the success of little ones like that without protecting them.
 Nobody in the mayor’s office or at the council seems to have the courage of their convictions.

 “It is completely insane.
 It’s a small family running a family business.
 Jennifer Smithson’s dad Yan is gone.
 As well as being frightened of being able to keep the doors open for her, her staff and her family, she’s got her father’s memory to consider in all of this.
-They could take all of this off her plate but protecting the place and doing the right thing and putting a blue plaque on the building.”
+They could take all of this off her plate by protecting the place and doing the right thing and putting a blue plaque on the building.”

 New music, arenas and venue-defending aside, Garvey was looking forward to a busy schedule with Elbow in the coming year – but could we see the band return to Glastonbury?

 Elbow’s upcoming UK arena tour dates are below.
-Fans will be able to access special album and ticket bundles here while stocks last and register for special pre-sale access from Friday October 20, before going on general sale from 9am on Friday October 27 here.
+Fans will be able to access special album and ticket bundles here while stocks last and register for pre-sale access from Friday October 20, before going on general sale from 9am on Friday October 27 here.

 May 2024